Createdd/Writing/2018/articles/MLIntroP4.md

 This is the basic cost function of a squared error with regularization summed up for different users (Theta j).

 And using gradient descent (multiplying the learning rate alpha with the partial derivative with respect to your parameter of the optimization objective) to gradually minimize the result.
-Note that Theta 0 for k = 0 should not be regularized (as explained in linear regression).
+Note, that Theta 0 for k = 0 should not be regularized (as explained in linear regression).

 ### Feature learning with collaborative filtering

 Given the parameters Theta of each user for a certain movie, the feature vector of a movie can be estimated with the optimization algorithm:

-One way to address the problem of what vector to calculate first (feature vector of a movie or the parameter vector fo a user), is to guess the parameter vector for a user and then use the estimation to define a better feature vector for a movie.
+One way to address the problem of what vector to calculate first (feature vector of a movie or the parameter vector fo a user), is to guess the parameter vector for a user and then use the estimation to define a (better) feature vector for a movie.

 This implementation is called collaborative filtering because with each rating of a user the algorithm is able to define better movie feature vectors and improves the output for all users.